 - Airlines make it clear that it is the owner’s responsibility to verify the dog’s health and ability to fly.
 Ask your veterinarian if it would be best for your dog to be tranquilized for the trip.
-Also, be sure to check the temperature of the flight’s starting point and destination; it may be too hot or too cold to be safe for your dog.
+Also, be sure to check the temperature of the flight’s starting point and destination, as it may be too hot or too cold to be safe for your dog.

 - When making your reservations, you must make reservations for your dog.
 There are restrictions on the number of animals permitted on each flight.
 They are accepted on a first-come, first-served basis.

-Traveling by Train, Bus Or Boat
+Traveling With Dogs by Train, Bus, or Boat